Collapse of the Atlantic northwest cod fishery: Post-collapse management

-Later developments
+Later developments (2000–2024)

 In 2000, the World Wide Fund for Nature placed cod on the endangered species list.
 The WWF issued a report stating that the global cod catch had dropped by 70% over the last 30 years and that if the trend continued, the world's cod stocks would disappear in 15 years. Åsmund Bjordal, the director of the Norwegian Institute of Marine Research, disputed the WWF's claim and noted the healthy Barents Sea cod population.

 By 2002, after a ten-year moratorium on fishing, the cod had still not returned.
 The local ecosystem seemed to have changed, with forage fish, such as capelin, which used to provide food for the cod, increase in numbers, and eat the juvenile cod.
 The waters appeared to be dominated by crab and shrimp, rather than fish.
 Local inshore fishermen blamed hundreds of factory trawlers, mainly from Eastern Europe, which started arriving soon after World War II and caught all of the breeding cod.

 In 2003, COSEWIC designated the Newfoundland and Labrador population of Atlantic cod as endangered in an update, and Fisheries Minister Robert Thibault announced an indefinite closure of the cod fishery in the Gulf of St. Lawrence and off the northeast coast of Newfoundland, thus closing the last remaining cod fishery in Atlantic Canada.
 In the Canadian system, however, under the 2002 Species at Risk Act (SARA) the ultimate determination of conservation status (e.g., endangered) is a political decision.
 The Canadian Cabinet decided not to accept COSEWIC's 2003 recommendations.
 Bell explained how both COSEWIC and public perceptions were manipulated and the governing law was broken to favour that decision.

 In 2004, the WWF in a report agreed that the Barents Sea cod fishery appeared to be healthy but that the situation might not last because of illegal fishing, industrial development, and high quotas.

 In The End of the Line: How Overfishing Is Changing the World and What We Eat, the author Charles Clover claimed that cod is only one example of how the modern unsustainable fishing industry is destroying ocean ecosystems.

 In 2005, WWF—Canada accused foreign and Canadian fishing vessels of deliberate large-scale violations of the restrictions on the Grand Banks in the form of bycatch.
 It also claimed poor enforcement by the Northwest Atlantic Fisheries Organization, an intergovernmental organization with a mandate to provide scientific fishery advice and management in the northwestern Atlantic.